-In terms of quality, all the major music streaming services are pretty equal.
+In terms of quality, services, and offers, all the major music streaming services are pretty equal.
 Our six top picks run neck and neck with fair pricing, vast music libraries, online/ offline listening, and personalized content.
 So how do you choose the best streaming service for you?

 The Best Music Streaming Service: Summed up

 * Free option only available to Alexa users or Prime subscribers.